YagoLacerdaProjects/TheVintageNostalgicProject/readme.md

 # Description of the project
 This project is for "Games Engines 1 Assignment 2022-2023".

 This project takes inspiration from the 1984 movie "Voyage of the Rock Aliens".
-The guitar shaped spaceship is what is the main inspiration and is 3D modeled and implemented in this assignment as a fully workin playable guitar zooming through the space!
-There's lavalamp integrated inside the guitar spaceship itself which is interactable through interacting with guitar strings!
+The guitar shaped spaceship is the main aspcet and is 3D modeled and implemented in this assignment as a fully working playable guitar zooming through space!
+There's lavalamp integrated inside the guitar spaceship itself which moves through interacting with the guitar strings!

 # Instructions for use

-Open the project build and interact with the spaceship guitar's strings buy hovering the mouse over the strings while pressing left mouse button or by tapping for touch screens.
+Open the project build and interact with the spaceship guitar strings by hovering the mouse over the strings while pressing left mouse button or by tapping for touch screens.
-The "Groove Meter" value is randomly set on each interaction and detarmines the position of the lavalamp blob.
+The "Groove Meter" value is randomly set on each interaction and determines the position of the lavalamp blob.

 # How it works

-The project uses a script of "Unity Metaballs" and then makes it interact with the strings of the Guitar Spaceship.
-Interact with the spaceship guitar's strings buy hovering the mouse over the strings while pressing left mouse button or by tapping for touch screens.
+The project uses a script from "Unity Metaballs" and interacts with the strings of the Guitar Spaceship.
+Interact with the spaceship guitar's strings by hovering the mouse over the strings while pressing left mouse button or by tapping for touch screens.
-The "Groove Meter" value is randomly set on each interaction and detarmines the position of the lavalamp blob.
+The "Groove Meter" value is randomly set on each interaction and determines the position of the lavalamp blob.

 # List of classes/assets in the project